Fireman Harry Perkins of Newport Fire Brigade passed away on 29 October 1939 aged 61.

 Harry was present during the assault on Sulva Bay in early to mid August 1915 and was badly injured in the process.
 He took one round to the head, another through an arm but didn't fall until shrapnel shredded his legs.
 The County Press reported in October 1915 that; Owing to the heavy fighting it was some hours before assistance could reach him and he crawled to the best shelter he could find and pluckily rendered first aid to himself until the ambulance workers could get to him.

-Those brave bearers endured tenacious machine gun fire to reach and retrieve Harry after an incredible period of self-survival exceeding 36 hours.
+Eventually the brave stretcher bearers endured tenacious machine gun fire to reach and retrieve Harry after an incredible period of self-survival exceeding 36 hours.
 But his trial was far from over.

 Eventually he arrived at one of the several military hospitals established in Manchester where he received a parcel of smoking materials and a shaving outfit from his friends of Newport Fire Brigade.
 He wote to them in late September; I am sorry to tell you that my Fire Brigade work is finished, as, after all the care, kindness, and the best of treatment, there is only one thing to save my life, and that is to have my leg off.
 I stood for my country in her hour of need, and I hope and trust, if I recover from my illness, that my country will stand by me.